mcbookshelf/bookshelf/modules/bs.random/README.md

 ## 🎲 Bookshelf Random

-Contains many random functions for different distributions and noise patterns.
+Generate random numbers in Minecraft datapacks.
+Supports various distributions, weighted choices, and noise functions like Simplex and Fractal.

 > *"Creativity is the ability to introduce order into the randomness of nature."*
 >